Skip to main content

 Add the Flow to Your Prompt Template

-Since your flow has been activated in Flow Builder, it’s now ready to use in Prompt Builder.
+Now that your flow is activated in Flow Builder, it’s ready to use in Prompt Builder.

 2. In the Quick Find box, enter prompt, then click Prompt Builder.

-3. Select the prompt template, New Guest Newsletter.
+3. Select the New Guest Newsletter prompt template.

 4. Let’s replace the existing Experience merge fields with the flow.
 First, select and delete the following text: